 First preparations for the most fun, loud and widely celebrated holiday — New Year — start in November.
-I can’t describe how beautiful cities are at that time: lights, New-year trees, sparkling snow, frozen rivers, colourful markets!
+I can’t describe how beautiful the streets are at that time: lights, New Year trees, sparkling snow, frozen rivers, colourful markets!
 The holiday spirit is in the air.

 February — April: No Tourist Crowds